-- entering any residential hall without showing identification card to the Residence Halls Coordinator - b. not responding to the Residence Halls Coordinator instructions - c. hosting a visitor in the dorm without permission from the Residence Halls Coordinator extending authorized visiting time - d. propping open emergency doors or exit ways without the permission of a Residence Halls Coordinator.

-- e. using any marked fire exit except during a fire drill or in the event of an actual fire - f. blocking any fire door or fire exit - g. misuse of access card - h. failure to return access card upon vacating a room - entering or exiting a residential hall through a window in a nonemergency situation - j. breaching the privacy of others in the halls - stealing, using or moving student belongings without their permission - aggressive behavior towards other students or staff
+- entering any residential hall without showing identification card to the Residence Halls Coordinator - b. not responding to the Residence Halls Coordinator instructions - c. hosting a visitor in the residential hall without permission from the Residential Halls Coordinator extending authorized visiting time - d. propping open emergency doors or exit ways without the permission of a Residential Halls Coordinator. - using any marked fire exit except during a fire drill or in the event of an actual fire - f. blocking any fire door or fire exit - g. misuse of access card - h. failure to return access card upon vacating a room - entering or exiting a residential hall through a window in a nonemergency situation - j. breaching the privacy of others in the halls - stealing, using or moving student belongings without their permission - I. aggressive behavior towards other students or staff